Last Updated on March 27, 2022

 Joining stars Rose Williams and Crystal Clarke at the finest seaside resort are Ben Lloyd-Hughes, Tom Weston-Jones, Rosie Graham, Frank Blake, Maxim Ays and Alexander Vlahos.

-Read on for some Season 2 plot details, as well as more about the new characters and your returning favorites.
+Read on for the Season 2 premiere date in the US, some plot details, the trailer, as well as news about the new characters and your returning favorites.

-Cameras are now rolling on the second season of the Red Planet Pictures and MASTERPIECE drama “Sanditon,” for MASTERPIECE PBS, BritBox UK and ITV, as a wave of new inhabitants join heroine Charlotte Heywood (Rose Williams) for her return to the picturesque coastal resort.
+In the second season of the PBS MASTERPIECE drama “Sanditon,” a wave of new inhabitants join heroine Charlotte Heywood (Rose Williams) for her return to the picturesque coastal resort.

 Sanditon, the acclaimed drama based on Jane Austen’s final, unfinished novel and developed by Emmy® and BAFTA-winning writer Andrew Davies, left fans in suspense and clamoring for more with the first season’s heart-breaking finale.
 The new series will pick up the action nine months later, as the town is growing in popularity, and will feature characters familiar and new.

-Charlotte returns to the beautiful seaside resort and soon attracts the attention of not one, but two new men.
-And, in her last summer season before turning 21, Georgiana Lambe (Crystal Clarke), keen to forge her own identity, gets up to mischief in the name of love…but will she run the risk of being lonelier than ever before?
+Both of our leading ladies are on the receiving end of multiple romantic proposals in Season 2: Charlotte returns to the beautiful seaside resort and soon attracts the attention of not one, but two new men.
+And, in her last summer season before turning 21, Georgiana Lambe (Crystal Clarke), keen to forge her own identity, gets up to mischief in the name of love… but will she run the risk of being lonelier than ever before?

-The Parkers are back, as Tom (Kris Marshall) strives to rebuild Sanditon.
+The Parkers are back, as Tom (Kris Marshall, Death in Paradise) the visionary behind the venture, strives to rebuild Sanditon.
 But there are many unforeseen issues awaiting him, while the secrets and lies of the dysfunctional Denhams continue to rock the foundations of the sunny seaside town.
+Kate Ashfield (A Confession) returns as Tom’s levelheaded wife, Mary; and Turlough Convery (Killing Eve) as Tom’s amiable and underrated brother, Arthur.

 The Army arrives to make Sanditon their new base and with them bring potential new romances, friendships and challenges for the residents.